 We ran the 7-step audit on the back catalog and the live show in week one.
 Citation rate from Perplexity tripled inside 45 days.
 The change was almost entirely structural.
 Same content, same guests, same audio.
 Shipped the transcript as HTML, added FAQPage and AudioObject schema, hooked our named framework into every episode show notes block.
 AEO is the most under-priced sprint we ran this year.

-The median founder-podcast page in FORKOFF Q1 2026 audits ships zero of these.
-The top quartile ships 4 of 7.
-Level 5 ships all 7 plus monthly re-validation, and sees AI Overview citation rate compound 2 to 3x within 60 days per the FORKOFF Podcast Ledger sample of 84 episodes.
-Operators who skip the protocol lose every citation race to the operators who did not.
+AI Overview, ChatGPT, and Perplexity now decide which podcasts get cited and which do not.
+Audio is invisible to those systems; only engineered text earns citation.
+The median founder-podcast page in FORKOFF Q1 2026 audits ships zero of the 7 surfaces.
+The top quartile ships 4.
+Level 5 ships all 7 and earns 2 to 3x the citation rate within 60 days per the FORKOFF Podcast Ledger sample of 84 monitored episodes.